 5- Financial Rights’ experiences with post-judgment jurisdiction

 Financial Rights regularly hears from clients who have received a judgment and are looking for options when a notice to vacate is handed to them.
 To assist those of you who also hear from clients in similar situations – we provide the story of Dennis – and explain his options and the steps we go through to help someone in this situation*

 Dennis is 50 and living in outer Sydney.
-He called us before a public holiday, just 7 days before a Notice to Vacate was due to be executed.
+He called us before a public holiday, just 7 days before a Notice to Vacate was due to be executed to evict him from his home.
 He had a mortgage of $200,000 and arrears of about $20,000.
 Dennis’ hardship started a few years prior, with the death of his wife and an injury at work.
 His life got more complicated, when, in attempt to keep the mortgage up to date, he rented the property out – only for the tenant to cause substantial damage and not pay any rent.
 Dennis needed to repair the house, but had little money to do so.
-In early 2019, Dennis thought his life was getting back on track as he started a new job and had regular income.
-Before contacting us, he had tried to negotiate with his lender to capitalise the arrears, but they refused and sent out the Notice to Vacate.
+In early 2019, Dennis thought his life was getting back on track as he started a new job and had a regular income.
+Before contacting us, he had tried to negotiate with his lender to capitalise the arrears on his mortgage, but they refused and sent out the Notice to Vacate.

 Dennis accepts he had a long bad patch and things had escalated to a judgment in the Supreme Court, NSW which limited his options.
-He had received the statement of claim, and agreed the amounts owing; he had no defence – just hardship.
+He had received the statement of claim, and agreed to the amounts owing; he had no defence – just a hardship claim.

-Dennis was confident that he could finish the repairs, sell and have enough to start again.
+Dennis was confident that he could finish the repairs, sell the house and have enough to start again.
 He just needed more time.
 A Financial Rights solicitor discussed his options, which were:

 - continue to negotiate with the lender despite the possibility of eviction occurring if they did not agree